sveltejs/eslint-plugin-svelte/README.md

 ### Development Tools

-- `npm test` runs tests and measures coverage.
+- `yarn test` runs tests and measures coverage.
-- `npm run update` runs in order to update readme and recommended configuration.
+- `yarn update` runs in order to update readme and recommended configuration.

 ### Working With Rules